krupalitrivedi/HTML-CSS-mini-projects/README.md

 HTML and CSS are the base tech for web development or maybe that's what I think.
 Neverthless, I will be updating this repository with my mini projects which can be written fast and to be honest are very fun to make.
+I wish to see myself grow on this journey of Web dev and so you may find very basic codes in this repo.
+Deal with it and with me :>